BabarB/Final-project/README.md

 Across all pages, the main content consists of text on the left and an image on the right.
 It is not a background image, as its purpose is to emphasize the message of the site.
 ### Further readings section
-Repeating on both the landing and the meditate page for consistency, this is aimed at the user willing to scroll on, for need to learn more or because of needing the meditation scripts.
+Repeating on both the landing and the meditate page for consistency, this is aimed at the user willing to scroll on if they wish to learn more, or if they need the meditation scripts.

 ![](docs/home-further-reading.jpg)
 ### The Footer
 This contains a basic contact details section.
 To comply with the European and German Data Protection regulation, this could be replaced by the Privacy Policy, the Cookie Policy, and the Impressum (for Germany).
 The law requires that these areas are easy to find on websites.
 It is a UX best practice for these links to be in the footer.

 Links to social media sites are located in the footer.
 For my own privacy, I used dummy links that open in a new window.
 The youtube channel, as I do not have one yet, points to my husband's channel with his permission, in case the assessors of the site fancy listening to some good music.

 ![](docs/home-footer.jpg)
 ### Page specific features
 1. Index.html

 On the landing page, visitors will find information about meditation's ability to tackle shopping addiction.

 The first heading raises interest,followed by more question headings - teasers, if you like - and uses a personal, question format to identify if the site is relevant for the visitor.
 If the questions resonate with them, they can click the call to action button straight away to land on the "Meditate" page.
 Indecisive visitors can read a text with further information, after which the same call to action button repeats for their convenience (i.e. to avoid having to scroll up again).
 This is another example of redundancy facilitating user experience: the UX strategic pane impacting on the structural pane.

-1. Meditate.html
+2. Meditate.html

 This is the main page of the website where the actual service can be used.
 The meditation audios are accessible through the browser's built-in media player.

 Consistency across the site is very important for good user experience.
 Therefore, this page has an identical structure with the home page: main text to the left, image to the right, further reading by scrolling down.

 The woman in the featured image is looking towards the meditation audios, thus emphasizing them.
 Hearing impaired users, or those who prefer to read the text for themselves, are able to download the scripts of the files in PDF or read the scripts directly in the browser.

 ![](docs/meditate-general.jpg)

-1. Contact.html
+3. Contact.html

-Following the same content-left-picture-right structure, the contact site has a simple contact form to enable visitors to contact the site owner by email.
+Following the same content-left-picture-right structure, this page has a simple contact form to enable visitors to get in touch by email.
 Required fields are:
 * first name: some users prefer to stay anonymous
 * email address: to identify genuine users
 * message block: as this is the purpose of a contact form.

 ![](docs/contact-general.jpg)

-1. Thank-you.html
+4. Thank-you.html

 This page does what it says on the tin: just notifies the user that the message has been sent.
 It has the nav menu and the footer for quick navigation back to the website.